JayeshKhistria/DetailsApp/README.md

 # DetailsApp
-Here the 2 Screen details App i Build.
+Here the 2 Screen details App i Build with the Help of NavigationLink.